SOLAR PROJECT TITLE GUIDELINES

 Indirect Access and Entry

-Insures the same items as ALTA 17-06; however, it is only required if property access is by easement.
+Insures the same items as ALTA 17-06; however, it is only required if property access prescribed is by the easement.

-Protects against loss or damage due to a lack of access for utilities to service the Site.
+Protects against loss or damage resulting from a lack of access for utilities to service the Site.

 Single Tax Parcel

-Protects against being taxed as part of a larger parcel of land or failing to constitute a separate tax parcel for real estate tax purposes.
+Protects the property from being taxed as part of a larger parcel of land or failing to constitute a separate tax parcel for real estate tax purposes.

 Multiple Tax Parcel